SoundCloud Removed My Track: What Can I Do About It?

-Pretty much every musician in the world is on SoundCloud.
+Pretty much every upcoming songwriter in the world is on SoundCloud.
 And sometimes, your track will get removed without warning.
 In this article, I’ll explain what you can do about it.

 SoundCloud Is Important For Musicians, But Why Do They Remove Your Tracks Without Warning?